-While the Australian Standards, Codes of Practise and the Workplace Health and Safety Regulation provide clear guidelines with regard to strength, testing and engineering of fall arrest anchors, the selection and use of the range of temporary anchors falls to the user.
+The Australian Standards, Codes of Practise and the Workplace Health and Safety Regulation provides clear guidelines regarding the strength, testing and engineering of fall arrest anchors.
+However, the selection and use of temporary fall arrest anchors falls to the user.

 The selection and installation of these anchors needs to be carefully considered and must be performed by suitably qualified and experienced persons.
 The manufacturer’s instructions must be strictly adhered to and if there is any doubt as to the strength of the structure it must be assessed by a structural engineer.

-The information below provides an introduction to the range of temporary anchors that are available on the market for use on roofs or in the construction industry.
+The information below provides an introduction to the range of temporary fall arrest anchors that are available on the market for use on roofs or in the construction industry.

 Tie Off Adaptors and Anchor Slings

 Tie Off Adaptors and Anchor Slings come in a range of styles and lengths to suit a range of applications.
-Usually manufactured from webbing or wire rope and supplied as round or endless, flat with a formed eye at each end or with interlocking metal rings.
-This type of anchor is dependent on the strength of the structure that it is attached to and must be protected from sharp abrasive edges.
+Usually manufactured from webbing or wire rope and supplied round or flat with a formed eye at each end or interlocking metal rings.
+This type of anchor needs protection from sharp abrasive edges.
+These temporary fall arrest anchors depend on the strength of the structure that they are attached to.

 Eyebolts and Anchor Plates

 Any number of rated eye bolts and anchor plates are available to connect to concrete or bolt through steel.
 They provide an effective method of creating an anchor but are arguably one of the anchors that are most often installed incorrectly.
-If mechanical or glue in fixings are being used to install these devices they need to be proof loaded, as outlined in AS/NZS 189.4 prior to its initial use.
+If mechanical or glue in fixings are being used to install these devices, they need to be proof loaded prior to its initial use as outlined in AS/NZS 1891.4.

 There is a range of tether plates for work on steel roofs.
 Tether plates are designed and rated as fall arrest anchors but it is recommended that the “restraint technique” is used.
 They are quick and simple to install and can be used on timber or metal battens and steel purlins.
 Installation requirements and fixings vary between devices so it is important to read the manufacturer’s instructions.
 Ideal for use on residential metal roofs by solar installers, roofers, plumbers and other trades where permanent anchors are usually not installed.